aallaire/time-int/README.md

 simple.
 This package sub-classes int to give a little handy functionality to this simple approach.

+#### More robust resources
+For uses beyond this rather specific functionality, the standard python distribution includes powerful time related packages such as `datetime`, `time` and `calendar`.
+Also other packages installable time related packages such as `pytz` and `timeutil`.

-### Important Limitations
+### Important Limitations of TimeInt objects.
+* Values are always treated as relative to UTC.
+* Values are rounded down to the second.
-* Supported range starts at 0 or TimeInt.MIN on Jan 1, 1970
+* Supported range starts at Jan 1, 1970 (UTC): 0
-* Supported range ends at a 32-bit limit or TimeInt.MAX on Apr 2, 2106
+* Supported range ends at Jan 1, 3000 (UTC): 32,503,680,000
-* Values are rounded off to the nearest second.
-* Values do not track what time-zone they represent.
+* The supported range might need to be different on other systems, have only tested on windows.
+* This package is not far enough along in development to be safe from errors or major feature changes.

 ### Quick Example
 ```python